• Home

 Will I have access to any of my genetic information?

 We will not give out the results of the genetic testing to individuals.
 This is a blanket approach and also safeguards this potentially sensitive information.
-Obviously, the information will never be given to third party either.
+Obviously, the information will never be given to a third party either.
 It is worth mentioning that there are extremely few instances in which this information would have any value to the individual.

 What will happen on the visit and how long will it take?

 The visit will last approximately 60 minutes.
 You will have some very simple measurements taken such as blood pressure, waist and hip measurements, skin folds which is like ‘pinch an inch’.
-The fat scan is a type of x-ray which lasts between 7 and 12 minutes, this will tell us your total % body fat.
+The fat scan is a type of x-ray that lasts between 7 and 12 minutes, this will tell us your total % body fat.

 What results will I get?